Capital punishment in Papua New Guinea: Methods

 The primary method of capital punishment was hanging.
 While precise statistics of all cases are unknown, it is known that "at least 67 people were executed by hanging" under the colonial administration of Australia, the United Kingdom, and Germany between World War I and World War II.

 Following the 2013 amendment of the Criminal Code, the government introduced lethal injection, gas inhalation, firing squad, and electrocution, in addition to hanging.
 With the addition of the four alternative methods, the commission was required to report the best and most appropriate method.
 The commission travelled to the United States, Malaysia, Indonesia, Thailand and Singapore "in order to provide advice to the government on what methods of execution should be adopted".

 Following the report by the commission, the Cabinet endorsed hanging, firing squad, and lethal injection as appropriate methods.
-One of these three methods would have been used if an offence punishable by death was committed and a sentence of death was imposed.
+One of these three methods would have been used if an offence punishable by death had been committed and a sentence of death had been imposed.